Labor trafficking in the United States: Peddling and begging

 According to the Department of Health and Human Services, instances of trafficking of adults and children in traveling sales crews, peddling and begging rings are rising.

-In one highly publicized case, a group deaf Mexicans were kidnapped and brought to New York City to sell key chains and miniature screwdriver kits in the subways, at airports, on roadsides.
+In one highly publicized case, a group of deaf Mexicans were kidnapped and brought to New York City to sell key chains and miniature screwdriver kits in the subways, at airports, on roadsides.
 All of their earnings were turned over to the bosses, who controlled their food and sleeping arrangements.
 They were forced to work 18 hours a day and were not allowed to contact family.
 They were discovered after two of the slaves escaped and made their way to the police.